jeffThompson/CreativeProgramming1/Assignments/Week08_Language.md

 * There are lots of great resources for learning Python, including free ones like [learnpython.org](https://www.learnpython.org/) and [*Learn Python The Hard Way*](https://learnpythonthehardway.org/book/), and the always-good books from O'Reilly like [*Learning Python*](http://shop.oreilly.com/product/0636920028154.do)
 * If you have particular Python questions, try searching [Stack Overflow](https://stackoverflow.com)
 * Want your bot to run automatically and without having to pay for hosting?
 I've written [this tutorial on running your bots using a Raspberry Pi](http://www.jeffreythompson.org/blog/2014/08/31/setting-up-raspberry-pi-to-run-bots/)
+* You could also use the amazing [Cheap Bots Done Quick](http://cheapbotsdonequick.com/)
 * Lots of regular expressions tutorials and info are out there (and a few are listed in the `Stretch Goals` section above) – great to try if you want a challenge
+* If you want to get into fancier language processing, like tagging words with their parts-of-speech, try the [pattern](http://www.clips.ua.ac.be/pages/pattern-en) and [NLTK](http://www.nltk.org/) libraries

 ### GRADING RUBRIC
 Your project will be graded with the following rubric: